 + Stakeholder Orientation

 Involves knowing the stakeholders who influence the organisation's decisions, understanding the stakeholders’ priorities, the conflicts across stakeholder groups, and how those conflicts impact the leader’s organization.
 The leader must know how their role and their projects impact the priorities of the stakeholder groups and ensure their role and projects remain relevant and necessary to accomplish the goals of the business.
 Leaders should focus on constant communication with stakeholders and help stakeholders appreciate the priorities of all vested groups as it relates to the projects being pursued.

 The ability to deftly deal with unexpected situations and mitigate risks of achieving organizational objectives.
 It is important to anticipate the vulnerabilities of a project and effectively manage the timeline for execution and delivery.
 To improve one’s abilities in this competency, a leader should complete project management courses or seek a project management certification such as the PMP.

-Everyone is exploring what can we learn from startups.
-How can we innovate, become a more agile company.
+Everyone is exploring what we can learn from startups.
+How can we innovate, become a more agile company?
 If you speak to a startup, they will tell you they have the same challenges as you - finding good talent.
-The talent they get are mediocre, so then how do startups succeed?
+The talent they get is mediocre, so then how do startups succeed?

 At the root of success of startups is the Founder.
 It's really the founder who drives the agenda!
-Founder bring energy focus, clarity, speed, adaptability, open-mindedness, vitality, and customer devotion.
-This energy, drives the success startups, more than anything else.
+Founders bring energy, focus, clarity, speed, adaptability, open-mindedness, vitality, and customer devotion.
+This energy drives the successful startup more than anything else.
 That is why many VC’s invest in the team first, and business plan later.

-Until I am here I should behave like this is my company.
+That is why I should behave like this is my company.
 I am completely responsible for anything which goes wrong.
-A lot of people operate as if - this is that person’s job, that is literally the root cause of slow progress in corporates.
+A lot of people operate as if - this is that person’s job, that is literally the root cause of slow progress in corporations.